syncthing/syncthing/users/config.rst

     The URL to post usage report data to, when enabled.

 urPostInsecurely
-    When true, the UR URL can be http instead of https, or have a self signed certificate.
+    When true, the UR URL can be http instead of https, or have a self-signed certificate.
 The default is ``false``.

 urInitialDelayS